 Think back to when you first started learning a hobby or skill with a teacher or instructor.
 Do you have positive memories?
 Did you have fun?
 Are you still actively involved in that hobby now?

 In snowsports, it is no different.
 We frequently hear stories where children have come from a lesson crying and never want to go back out on the snow.
-Adults, even without the tears, have similar traumatic experiences of being pushed beyond their limits, not enjoying their time on the snow and become reluctant to step foot on a board of a pair of skis ever again.
+Adults, even without the tears, have similar traumatic experiences of being pushed beyond their limits.
+They have not enjoyed their time on the snow and become reluctant to step foot on a board of a pair of skis ever again.
 How the instructor approaches and delivers a lesson will dictate the student’s experience and whether or not they will continue to learn.

 There is a misconception that the best instructors must be the top performing skiers and snowboarders, or the highest qualified or certified.
 This is not always the case.
 Many top performing and highly qualified skiers and snowboarders are used to their own personal training routines which are high-intensity and extremely self-focused.
 This however does not translate to students who are not at a similar level or who are not training professionally.
-High-performing athletes often forget who the lesson is for and transfer their attitude and intensity into their lessons, overcomplicating ideas and use teaching methods that their students aren’t ready for.
-They may also approach the lesson with unrealistic expectations that the student will progress quickly, which leads to frustration as a result.
+High-performing athletes often forget who the lesson is for and transfer their attitude and intensity into their lessons.
+They can overcomplicate ideas and use teaching methods that their students aren’t ready for.
+They may approach the lesson with unrealistic expectations that the student will progress quickly, which can lead to frustration.

 On the other hand, top instructors are top performing teachers who bring the sport to life and excitement for the student.
-They have vast experience in teaching at all levels, can quickly identify suitable techniques for the student to improve without frustration, and have a selfless attitude.
+They have vast experience in teaching at all levels, a selfless attitude, and can quickly identify suitable techniques for the student.

 The Truth: The best instructors deliver lessons that are about the student, not the teacher.